6.1 General Information

 6A.2 Degree Requirements

-The following requirements apply to all degree students who first enrolled as UTSC degree students in the 2013 Summer Session or in a subsequent session.
+The following requirements apply to all degree students who first enrolled as UTSC degree students in the 2013 Summer Session or a subsequent session.

 Honours Bachelor of Arts (HBA) and Honours Bachelor of Science (HBSc):